 The difference between surówka and sałatka is that the former salad is made with fresh, raw vegetables and the latter salad can be a meat, seafood, or vegetable salad made with cooked ingredients.

 This is a great salad option for a brunch or buffet table.

-- Optional: 1/2 cup raisins (dark or light plumped in water 15 minutes)
+1/2 cup raisins, dark or light, plumped in warm water for 15 minutes

-- In a large bowl, mix together carrots, apple, lemon juice, sunflower or vegetable oil, optional plumped and drained dark or light raisins, salt to taste, and sugar to taste.
+In a large bowl, mix together carrots, apple, lemon juice, oil, plumped and drained dark or light raisins, salt to taste, and sugar to taste.